hmalphettes/ubuntu-uncloud-recloud/README.markdown

 The uncloud script runs through those changes.

 ## EC2-Recloud
-Import a ubuntu VM archive into EC2 and publish it as an EBS based AMI.
+Import an ubuntu VM archive into EC2 and publish it as an EBS based AMI.

+Important note: this script assumes that the VM archive can be run by the EC2/Openstack hypervisor.
+Potential pitfalls that this script does not resolve:
+* the hypervisor does not understand the partition
+* the kernel will panic (hint: use the 'virtual' build of the kernel)
+* the runtime parameters passwed to the VM (ssh keys) are not taken into account by the VM (hint: apt-get install cloud-init)

+This script is used at the moment with the a VM created from 'uncloud'.
+That type of VM is originally made to run on EC2/Openstack.
+It works fine when re-imported into it.

 # Uncloud
 ## Usage